 Now that we got that out of the way, here is a 3-step formula you can try before you make a decision whether or not to continue the professional relationship:

-Step #1: Focus On What You DO Want In Your Coaching Relationship
+Focus On What You Do Want In Your Coaching Relationship

 Now that you have a better understanding of the elements that you don’t want to have in a coaching relationship, it’s time to think about the things that you do want.
 Remember that what we focus on, expands!

-- What is your policy around time?
-(What happens if they are late or cancel a session last minute?)
+What is your policy around time?
+(What happens if they are late or cancel a session at the last minute?)